Related Topics:

 • The Blindness Empowerment and Independence Center is a non-visual training program.
 Therefore, all Center students who have residual vision, even light perception, are required to wear learning shades during the training day, which runs from 8:00 a.m. to 4:30 p.m.
 Monday through Friday.

 • Learning shades are to be worn tightly enough that visual information cannot be obtained.
+Removing, lifting, shifting, and peaking under the shades is prohibited.
 Any questions about the Center’s learning shade procedures should be directed to the Center’s Director.

 Training Expectations